This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Prevalence and Causes of CP and Hearing Loss

-What causes hearing loss depends on the type, but there are various factors that may contribute to this impairment.
-For any one particular child it is probably not possible to pinpoint an exact cause.
-It may be genetic factors, or there may be other risk factors at play.
-Non-genetic risk factors for CP and hearing loss overlap: infections, oxygen restriction to the brain during development, and low birth weight.
+What causes hearing loss depends on the type, but various factors may contribute to this impairment.
+For any child, it may be difficult to pinpoint an exact cause.
+Some possibilities include genetic abnormalities, whereas others have nothing to do with genes.
+Non-genetic risk factors for CP and hearing loss include infections, oxygen restriction to the brain during development, and low birth weight.

 Signs of Hearing Loss

-Early screening for hearing loss is crucial to getting a child the right treatments.
-For parents of children with CP it is important to know and look for the signs that a child is not hearing fully.
-This can be tricky in infants and toddlers who cannot easily communicate that they cannot hear.
+Early screening for hearing loss is crucial to getting child-appropriate treatments.
+For parents of children with CP, it is important to know and look for the signs that a child may have a hearing deficit.
+This can be tricky in infants and toddlers who cannot easily communicate what they cannot hear.

-Toddlers and younger children may begin to show even more signs that hearing is impaired.
-These include not responding to simple requests, not talking as much as is appropriate for a given age or not repeating sounds and words, or not showing signs of listening to stories or songs.
-An older toddler or young child may turn of the volume on devices, not respond correctly to questions, say “what?” or “huh?” often, and continue to show delays in speech and language development.
+Toddlers and younger children may begin to show even more signs that hearing is impaired as they grow.
+These include being unresponsive to their name or simple requests, not talking as much as expected for a given age, and not repeating sounds and words or reacting to music.

 Types of Hearing Loss

-Conductive hearing loss is a physical type of hearing loss, whereas sensorineural hearing loss is related to nerves in the inner ear.
+Conductive hearing loss is more physical, whereas sensorineural hearing loss is related to the function of nerves in the inner ear.
 Damage to the nerve receptors in the inner ear blocks transmission of sound to the brain.
-This can be caused by genetic factors or other risk factors that occur during fetal development, childbirth, or infancy.
-Some children with CP will experience both types of hearing loss.
+This can result from genetic factors or complications during fetal development, childbirth, or infancy.
+Some children with CP experience both types of hearing loss.